Abdelrahman0Sayed/RealTime-Vital-Signal-Viewer/README.md

 - **Non-Rectangular Visualization**: Provides non-rectangular views of the signal data for advanced insights and visualization beyond standard Cartesian graphs.
 - **API Integration**: An API feature allows integration with external systems for importing/exporting signals or interacting with remote signal sources.
 - **Boundary Conditions**: Scrolling is restricted within the signal boundaries to prevent empty graphs.
+- **Signal Gluing**: Users can select and cut segments from the two signals displayed in each of the two viewers.
+These segments can then be glued together to create a continuous signal.
+This feature enables users to merge different parts of signals, which is useful for combining multiple segments or signals from different sources.
+Once glued, the new signal behaves as a single, continuous signal for further analysis or visualization.
 - **Export and Reporting**:
   - Generate PDF reports with snapshots of graphs and signal statistics.
   - Include data statistics (mean, standard deviation, duration, min, and max values) in a well-structured table.